Czech billionaire Kellner killed in Alaska helicopter crash | Business

 Czech billionaire Kellner killed in Alaska helicopter crash

-"We announce with the deepest grief that, in a helicopter accident in Alaska mountains on Saturday, March 27, the founder and majority owner of the PPF group, Mr Petr Kellner, died tragically," PPF said in a statement.
-Kellner was a towering business figure of the Czech post-communist era, with his wealth estimated at $17.5 billion according to Forbes.
+Kellner avoided public attention but was known to be a keen skier.
+A picture of him snowboarding was published in one of annual reports of his investment group, PPF.
+The company in a statement expressed "deepest grief" at the death of its founder.
+He is survived by his wife Renata and four children.

-Prime Minister Andrej Babis offered his condolences to the family.
-"Unbelievable tragedy.
-I am very sorry," Babis said on Twitter.
-Kellner's roots go back to the 1990s when he set up PPF as an investment company with partners to take part in the country's scheme to privatise hundreds of state-owned companies.
-In the mid-1990s, PPF took a stake in former national insurer Ceska Pojistovna, a springboard for further growth.
+Kellner was a towering figure in the Czech Republic's post-communist era, amassing wealth estimated at $17.5 billion according to Forbes.
+He started out selling copy machines as the country opened up following the 1989 Velvet Revolution.
+He set up PPF with partners to take part in the country's privatisation of hundreds of state-owned companies.

-PPF went on to grow in finance, telecommunications, manufacturing, media or biotech in businesses spanning mainly Europe, Asia and the United States.
-PPF's assets amounted to 44 billion euros ($51.8 billion) by mid-2020.
-PPF is the main owner of consumer lender Home Credit, which has grown in China and elsewhere in Southeast Asia as well as a group of telecommunications firms in central and eastern Europe including O2 Czech Republic.
+The group expanded into finance, telecommunications, manufacturing, media and biotech amassing assets of 44 billion euros ($51.8 billion) by mid-2020.
+PPF is the main owner a group of telecoms firms in central and eastern Europe including O2 Czech Republic.

-His death came at a time when PPF was acquiring a stake in Czech bank MONETA Money Bank and proposing to merge it with his Air Bank and the Czech and Slovak assets of Home Credit.
-PPF's telecomunications infrastructure firm Cetin has also said it was considering a public offering and other options.
-PPF completed the acquisition of Central European Media Enterprises, a group of television stations in central and eastern Europe, last year.
+It also owns Home Credit, an early entrant into the Chinese consumer lending market, starting lending there as the first fully foreign-owned firm in 2010.
+Czech President Milos Zeman has sough warm relations with China, and Kellner took part in Zeman's meeting with Chinese President Xi Jinping in China 2014.

-Kellner had avoided public attention but was known to be a keen skier.
-PPF published a picture of him snowboarding in one of its annual reports.
-Alaska State Troopers said on Sunday that five people including Kellner were killed and one injured in a helicopter crash near Knik Glacier northeast of Anchorage.
+"The president held Petr Kellner in high esteem for his business success and is immensely sorry for his tragic death," Zeman's spokesman said.
+PPF is currently acquiring a stake in MONETA Money Bank and has proposed merging it with its Air Bank and parts of Home Credit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)